 By the inspector general’s reasoning, the new postal bill falls short of what is necessary, but it is a strong step in the right direction.
 It should pass.

-Friday’s editorial, “Toward a Postal Solution,” requires clarification.
+Correction: Friday’s editorial, “Toward a Postal Solution,” requires clarification.
 A letter from the postal inspector general said the postal service used ratepayer, not taxpayer, money to build up funds to pay future pension liabilities.